microsoft/qsharp-language/Specifications/Language/3_Expressions/ValueLiterals.md

 ## Range Literals

+Value literals for the [`Range` type](https://github.com/microsoft/qsharp-language/tree/main/Specifications/Language/4_TypeSystem#available-types) are expressions of the form `start..step..stop`, where `start`, `step`, and `end` are expressions of type `Int`.
+If the step size is one, it may be omitted, i.e. `start..stop` is a valid `Range` literal and the same as `start..1..stop`.

-Values of type `Range` represent a sequence of integers, denoted by `start..step..stop`, where denoting the step is options.
+Values of type `Range` represent a sequence of integers, where the first element in the sequence is `start`, and subsequent elements are obtained by adding `step` to the previous one, until `stop` is passed.
-That is `start .. stop` corresponds to `start..1..stop`, and e.g. `1..2..7` represents the sequence $\{1, 3, 5, 7\}$.
+`Range` values are inclusive at both ends; i.e. the last element of the range will be `stop` if the difference between `start` and `stop` is a multiple of `step`.
+A range may be empty if, for instance, `step` is positive and `stop < start`.

+The following are examples for valid `Range` literals:
+- `1..3` is the range 1, 2, 3.
+- `2..2..5` is the range 2, 4.
+- `2..2..6` is the range 2, 4, 6.
+- `6..-2..2` is the range 6, 4, 2.
+- `2..-2..1` is the range 2.
+- `2..1` is the empty range.

+See also the sections on [array slicing](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/3_Expressions/ItemAccessExpressions.md#item-access) and [contextual expressions](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/3_Expressions/ContextualExpressions.md#contextual-and-omitted-expressions).

 ## Array Literals

-An array literal is a sequence of one or more expressions, separated by commas, enclosed in `[` and `]`, e.g. `[1,2,3]`.
+An [array](https://github.com/microsoft/qsharp-language/tree/main/Specifications/Language/4_TypeSystem#available-types) literal is a sequence of one or more expressions, separated by commas, enclosed in `[` and `]`, e.g. `[1,2,3]`.
-All expressions must have a [common base type](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/4_TypeSystem/SubtypingAndVariance.md), which will be the item type of the array.
+All expressions must have a [common base type](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/4_TypeSystem/SubtypingAndVariance.md#subtyping-and-variance), which will be the item type of the array.

 Arrays or arbitrary length, and in particular empty arrays, may be created using a new array expression.
 Such an expression is of the form `new <ItemType>[expr]`, where `expr` can be any expression of type `Int` and `<ItemType>` is to be replace by the type of the array items.